crasmarum/CNet/README.md

 auto emb = cnet.add(new CEmbedding(emb_dim, max_in_tokens, no_embedings));
 auto fft = cnet.add(new FourierTrans(InSize(emb_dim * max_in_tokens)), {emb});
 ```
-On a CPU you can set the embedding values using a `vector<int>` data structure, e.g.,
+On a CPU you can set the output embedding values using a `vector<int>` data structure, e.g.,
 ```c++
 embedding.setInput({2, 1, 1, 3});
 ```